 Cave Hill Country Park

-A challenging route, over unsurfaced paths, past the caves to McArt’s Fort, and crossing moorland, heath and meadows.
+The Cave Hill Trail is a challenging route, over unsurfaced paths, past the caves to McArt’s Fort, and crossing moorland, heath and meadows.
 You will discover much of what the park has to offer from archaeological sites and wildlife to panoramic views.

 Distance 4.5 miles